Let's Go Brandon: Initial use

 On October 2, 2021, racing driver Brandon Brown was being interviewed by NBC Sports reporter Kelli Stavast at the Talladega Superspeedway in Lincoln, Alabama, following his NASCAR Xfinity Series victory in the 2021 Sparks 300, which was shortened due to darkness.
 Fans were chanting "Fuck Joe Biden", and this became audible to viewers of the broadcast.

-On the live broadcast, while wearing a headset, reporter Stavast stated, "You can hear the chants from the crowd, 'Let's go, Brandon!
+On the live broadcast, while wearing a headset, reporter Stavast stated, "You can hear the chants from the crowd, 'Let's go, Brandon!.
+The race was Stavast's last race with NBC Sports, which did not retain her for later broadcasts and quietly removed her from their staff directory afterward.

 As of December 2023, Stavast has not clarified if she misunderstood the chant or intentionally misquoted it.
 A reporter with the Associated Press said that the chant was "at first difficult to make out".

 Early spread and reactions

 Footage of the interview went viral, leading to the adoption of the phrase by critics of President Biden as an expression of antipathy toward him.
 It has also been reported as a protest against perceived liberal bias in mainstream media, based on speculation that the reporter's description of the crowd's chant was intended to conceal anti-Biden sentiment.

 Conservative commentators Ben Shapiro and Tomi Lahren spread the phrase via Twitter.
 The slogan has been printed on clothing, a billboard, and a banner flown behind a plane over a pro-Donald Trump rally in Iowa.

 According to The Independent, on October 19, "The anti-Biden war cry 'Let's Go Brandon' is no longer a conservative media phenomenon, it's infiltrating mainstream popular culture and is now number one and two on iTunes, knocking Adele's new single into third place."

 As the phrase began to increase in use, Brandon Brown found the phrase amusing and tweeted: "To all the other Brandons out there, You're welcome!
 Let's go us".
 In private, he was ambivalent about the phrase because it overshadowed his Talladega win and threatened to scare off corporate sponsors leery of controversy.
 He planned to ignore the phrase, but later worried that his silence was perceived as a tacit endorsement of the sentiment.
 In October 2021, Brown's Brandonbilt Motorsports team was struggling to acquire sponsorship, as companies were hesitant to support him due to his indirect association with the chant and its political undertones.
 In December 2021, Brown, who is a Republican, said he had remained quiet during its proliferation because he had "zero desire to be involved in politics," before expressing his wish for it to be used in a positive context instead.
 Brown took a more mixed stance in an op-ed for Newsweek, in which he said he was "not going to endorse anyone" or be silent about issues important to him.

 On November 5, 2021, NASCAR president Steve Phelps denounced any implied association with the slogan, saying that the organization does not want to be associated with politics on either the left or the right.